Jasonblalack/zyngapoker/Project-Config.md

 ## Basic Configuration

 Each Jasy project must have a configuration file.
-Typically this is stored in the `jasyproject.json` (or defined by another projects config).
+Typically this is stored in the `jasyproject.json`/`jasyproject.yaml`.
 This file defines the name of the project, the exported package (namespace) and optionally a few other things like other required projects, supported fields (to pass data from build to the client), etc.

 A simple `jasyproject.json` might look like: